Ukrainian Ground Forces: Mechanized forces

-Mechanised infantry brigades constitute the largest and primary components of the Ukrainian Ground Forces.
+Mechanized infantry brigades constitute the largest and primary components of the Ukrainian Ground Forces.
 Their primary objectives in the case of wartime operations are: capturing and holding targets, maintaining positions, defending against enemy attacks, penetrating enemy lines, and defeating enemy forces on either defensive or offensive operations.

-The mechanised infantry forces are equipped with a combination of Soviet-made (part of them modernised), more modern Ukrainian-made, and increasingly Western-made armoured vehicles, including variants of the T-80, T-64, (T-64BV Model 2017, T-64BV), T-64BM "Bulat" and T-72UA1 main battle tanks, BTR-4, BTR-60, BTR-70, and BTR-80 wheeled armoured personnel carriers, and BMP-1, BMP-2, and BMD-2 tracked infantry fighting vehicles.
+The mechanized infantry forces are equipped with a combination of Soviet-made (part of them modernized), more modern Ukrainian-made, and increasingly Western-made armored vehicles, including variants of the T-80, T-64, (T-64BV Model 2017, T-64BV), T-64BM "Bulat" and T-72UA1 main battle tanks, BTR-4, BTR-60, BTR-70, and BTR-80 wheeled armored personnel carriers, and BMP-1, BMP-2, and BMD-2 tracked infantry fighting vehicles.

-In the years after the fall of the Soviet Union, a large number of the former Soviet mechanised infantry and armoured formations on Ukrainian soil were disbanded – the IISS said the numbers dropped from 14 divisions in 1992, to two divisions, six brigades, and one independent regiment in 2008.
-Today, the key echelon for mechanised and armoured formations is the brigade.
+In the years after the fall of the Soviet Union, a large number of the former Soviet mechanized infantry and armored formations on Ukrainian soil were disbanded – the IISS said the numbers dropped from 14 divisions in 1992, to two divisions, six brigades, and one independent regiment in 2008.

-The mechanised infantry brigades, together with the newer motorised, mountain, rifle infantry and assault infantry brigades, constitute the Infantry Corps of the Ukrainian Ground Forces.
-The Armoured Forces also constitute their own corps.
+The mechanized infantry brigades, together with the newer motorized, mountain, rifle infantry and assault infantry brigades, constitute the Infantry Corps of the Ukrainian Ground Forces.
+The Armored Forces also constitute their own corps.
 Established in 1991, these two corps are the oldest combat arms of the Ukrainian Ground Forces.

+From 2014 until the mid-2020s, the brigade constituted the principal operational echelon for mechanised and armoured formations in the Ukrainian Ground Forces, with higher-level formations largely organized as temporary operational groupings rather than permanent corps or divisions.

 Light infantry brigades

-The Ukrainian Ground Forces also include 2 mountain assault infantry brigades and 3 Jäger infantry brigades.
+The Ukrainian Ground Forces also include 2 mountain assault infantry brigades and 2 Jäger infantry brigades.
 All of these units are part of the Infantry Corps and alongside those of Soviet made manufacture, these are being supplied with Western products and arms systems locally produced by the Ukrainian defence industry.